1976 European Cup Winners' Cup final

-The 1976 European Cup Winners' Cup Final was a football match between West Ham United of England and Anderlecht of Belgium.
+The 1976 European Cup Winners' Cup final was a football match between West Ham United of England and Anderlecht of Belgium.
 The final was held at Heysel Stadium in Brussels on 5 May 1976.
 It was the final match of the 1975–76 European Cup Winners' Cup tournament and the 16th European Cup Winners' Cup final.
+Anderlecht won 4–2 against the 1964–65 European Cup Winners' Cup winners to secure their first ever European trophy.